Turkey detains Syrian suspect in bombing that killed 6

 ISTANBUL (AP) — Turkish police said Monday that they have detained a Syrian woman with suspected links to Kurdish militants and that she confessed to planting a bomb that exploded on a bustling pedestrian avenue in Istanbul, killing six people and wounding several dozen others.

-Sunday's explosion occurred on Istiklal Avenue, a popular thoroughfare lined with shops and restaurants that leads to the iconic Taksim Square.
+Sunday's explosion occurred on Istiklal Avenue, a popular thoroughfare lined with shops and restaurants that leads to Taksim Square.

-The Istanbul Police Department said videos from some 1,200 security cameras were reviewed and raids were carried out at 21 locations.
+The Istanbul Police Department said videos from around 1,200 security cameras were reviewed and raids were carried out at 21 locations.
 At least 46 other people were also detained for questioning.

 The suspected allegedly departed the scene in a taxi after leaving TNT-type explosives on the crowded avenue, police said.